 Contributions In-kind: Contributions in-kind are recognized in accordance with the provisions of ASC 958.
 Donated goods are recorded at their net realizable value.
 Donated equipment is recorded at its estimated fair value as of the date of the donation.
 Contributed services, which require a specialized skill and which the Organization would have paid for if not donated, are recorded at the estimated fair value at the time the services are rendered.
-During the years ended December 31, 2022 and 2021, the Organization received free use of lots where attended donation stations are located.
-The Organization has valued the use of the lots and in-kind rent at approximately \$159,000 and \$203,000, respectively.
-The contributions for the years ended December 31, 2022 and 2021 are recorded to rental income and occupancy expense.
-During the year ended December 31, 2022 and 2021, the Organization received contributed equipment valued at \$2,680 and zero, respectively.
+During the years ended December 31, 2023 and 2022, the Organization received free use of lots where attended donation stations are located.
+The Organization has valued the use of the lots and in-kind rent at approximately \$30,000 and \$159,000, respectively.
+The contributions for the years ended December 31, 2023 and 2022 are recorded to rental income and occupancy expense.
+During the year ended December 31, 2023, the Organization did not receive any contributed equipment.
+During the year ended December 31, 2022, the Organization received contributed equipment valued at \$2,680.